sourcetrait/sourcetrait_ai_hypogeios/LEGAL.md

 ## Intellectual Property Scrubbing

-During development, scrubbing of trademark-sensitive names (such as "Zork") takes after a port has been completed.
+During development, scrubbing of trademark-sensitive names (such as "Zork") takes place after a port has been completed.